Indian rescuers to dig new shaft for 41 men trapped for 9 days

 Some villagers blamed the tunnel collapse on the fact that the initial temple was destroyed.

-The tunnel is part of Modi's infrastructure project aimed at cutting travel times between some of the most popular Hindu sites in the country, as well as to improve access to strategic areas bordering rival China.
+The tunnel is part of Modi's infrastructure project aimed at cutting travel times between some of the most popular Hindu sites in the country, as well as improving access to strategic areas bordering rival China.